FILING DEADLINE OF AUGUST 10, 2019 HAS EXPIRED

 The Act provides for an eight member commission, chaired by a former judge.
 Commissioners were appointed in 2010, and initial staff was hired in early 2011.
 The Commission drafted and approved initial rules, which went into effect in August, 2011.

 The Commission began receiving claims in April 2011, and continued accepting them until August 10, 2014,the filing deadline specified by the Act.
-In 2016, the legislature re-opened the filing period through August 10, 2019 and is now accepting claims again.
+In 2016, the legislature re-opened the filing period through August 10, 2019.

 3. What Can the Commission Do?